-Review of Applications Begins November 15th, 2017; position open until filled
+Review of Applications Begins November 15, 2018; position open until filled.

-Special Instructions to Applicants Application consists of a one-page letter of intent indicating the desired term of residence and complete curriculum vitae.
+Special Instructions to Applicants Complete applications must include a one-page letter of intent indicating the desired term of residence and a complete curriculum vitae.

 Department Summary The Department of Earth Sciences at the University of Oregon includes the study of Geology, Geophysics, Oceanography, Paleontology, and Earth’s environment.
 Our faculty and students specialize in the study of the Earth from its surface to the deep interior.
 Our studies are inherently interdisciplinary, drawing on the knowledge and techniques of other physical and natural sciences, such as biology, chemistry, mathematics, and physics.
 Therefore, our diverse specialties are unified under a common desire to understand the underlying processes that shape the planet whether that be erosion, mantle convection, hydrothermal reactions, earthquakes, or volcanic eruptions.
 We are also intrigued with how life has evolved and adapted on our planet throughout geologic time, and how life interacts with the larger earth system.
 Our mission is to educate and train a future generation of earth scientists, advance our current understanding of the earth system through scholarship and research, and serve as a resource to the university and broader community on topics related to our planet.